bcampoli/python_templater/readme.md

 `templater.replace(input_file, properties_file)`

-Where `input_file` is the path to the file that needs replacements and `properties_file` is the path to the file storing the dictionary in yaml format.
+where `input_file` is the path to the file that needs replacements and `properties_file` is the path to the file storing the dictionary in yaml format.

-What it does:
+What it Does:
 =============

 Python Templater replaces keys or tags surrounded by (( )) with their corresponding value which is found in .yaml file.
 There is no support for nested tags at this time.